 A Remote Provisioning Server shall send the Remote Provisioning Link Status message as a response to a Remote Provisioning Link Open message or a Remote Provisioning Link Close message.

-When sending a Remote Provisioning Link Status message in response to a Remote Provisioning Link Open message, the Remote Provisioning Server shall set the RPState field to the current value of the Remote Provisioning state and shall set the Status field as defined in Section 4.4.5.5.3.2.
+When sending a Remote Provisioning Link Status message in response to a Remote Provisioning Link Open message, the Remote Provisioning Server shall set the RPState field to the current value of the Remote Provisioning Link state and shall set the Status field as defined in Section 4.4.5.5.3.2.

-When sending a Remote Provisioning Link Status message in response to a Remote Provisioning Link Close message, the Remote Provisioning Server shall set the RPState field to the current value of the Remote Provisioning state and shall set the Status field as defined in Section 4.4.5.5.3.3.
+When sending a Remote Provisioning Link Status message in response to a Remote Provisioning Link Close message, the Remote Provisioning Server shall set the RPState field to the current value of the Remote Provisioning Link state and shall set the Status field as defined in Section 4.4.5.5.3.3.

 Sending a Remote Provisioning Link Report message

-When sending a Remote Provisioning Link Report message, the Remote Provisioning Server shall set the RPState field to the current value of the Remote Provisioning state.
+When sending a Remote Provisioning Link Report message, the Remote Provisioning Server shall set the RPState field to the current value of the Remote Provisioning Link state.
 The Remote Provisioning Link Report message shall be sent as a Segmented Access message.

-When the Remote Provisioning state is Link Opening, and the PB-Remote Open Link procedure succeeds, then the Remote Provisioning Server shall set the Remote Provisioning state to Link Active and shall send a Remote Provisioning Link Report message with the Status field set to Success and without the Reason field.

-When the Remote Provisioning state is Link Opening, and the PB-Remote Open Link procedure fails, then the Remote Provisioning Server shall set the Remote Provisioning state to Idle and shall send a Remote Provisioning Link Report message with the Status field set to Link Open Failed and without the Reason field.
+When the Remote Provisioning Link state is Link Opening: When the Remote Provisioning Link state is Link Opening, and the PB-Remote Open Link procedure succeeds, then the Remote Provisioning Server shall set the Remote Provisioning Link state to Link Active and shall send a Remote Provisioning Link Report message with the Status field set to Success and without the Reason field.
+If the PB-Remote Open Link procedure fails, then the Remote Provisioning Server shall set the Remote Provisioning Link state to Idle and shall send a Remote Provisioning Link Report message with the Status field set to Link Open Failed and without the Reason field.

-When the Remote Provisioning state is either Link Active or Outbound Packet Transfer, and the unprovisioned device closes the Provisioning Bearer link; or when the local layer executing the provisioning protocol closes the Device Key Refresh Interface, then the Remote Provisioning Server shall set the Remote Provisioning state to Idle, shall abort all Provisioning Bearer PDU transfers, and shall send a Remote Provisioning Link Report message with the Status field set to Link Closed by Device and the Reason field set to the Reason provided by the Provisioning Bearer if applicable.
+When the Remote Provisioning Link state is Link Active or Outbound Packet: When the Remote Provisioning Link state is either Link Active or Outbound Packet Transfer, and the unprovisioned device closes the Provisioning Bearer link or the local layer executing the provisioning protocol closes the Device Key Refresh Interface, then the Remote Provisioning Server shall set the Remote Provisioning Link state to Idle, shall abort all Provisioning Bearer PDU transfers, and shall send a Remote Provisioning Link Report message with the Status field set to Link Closed by Device and the Reason field set to the Reason provided by the Provisioning Bearer if applicable.

-When the Remote Provisioning state is either Link Active or Outbound Packet, and the Remote Provisioning Server encounters a condition resulting in the start of the PB-Remote Close Link procedure, then the Remote Provisioning Server shall set the Remote Provisioning state to Link Closing, shall start the PB-Remote Close Link procedure with an appropriate Reason if applicable, shall set the Link Close Reason state to Reason if available, shall set the Link Close Status to Link Closed by Server, and shall abort all Provisioning Bearer PDU transfers.
+When the Remote Provisioning Link state is either Link Active or Outbound Packet, and the Remote Provisioning Server encounters a condition resulting in the start of the PB-Remote Close Link procedure, then the Remote Provisioning Server shall set the Remote Provisioning Link state to Link Closing, shall start the PB-Remote Close Link procedure with an appropriate Reason if applicable, shall set the Link Close Reason state to Reason if reason is required for the PB-Remote Close Link procedure, shall set the Link Close Status to Link Closed by Server, and shall abort all Provisioning Bearer PDU transfers.

-When the Remote Provisioning state is Link Closing, and the PB-Remote Close Link procedure finishes, then the Remote Provisioning Server shall set the Remote Provisioning state to Idle and shall send a Remote Provisioning Link Report message with the Status field set to the Link Close Status state and the Reason field set to the Link Close Reason state if available.
+When the Remote Provisioning Link state is Link Closing: When the Remote Provisioning Link state is Link Closing, and the PB-Remote Close Link procedure finishes, then the Remote Provisioning Server shall set the Remote Provisioning Link state to Idle and shall send a Remote Provisioning Link Report message with the Status field set to the Link Close Status state and the Reason field set to the Link Close Reason state if available.

 Provisioning PDU transfer behavior